Dingle Peninsula County Kerry, Ireland Travel Guide

 Consider choices that reduce your carbon footprint during travel.

-Choose lodging that prioritizes environmental responsibility.
+Choose lodging that prioritizes environmental accountability.

 Opt for tour providers committed to ethical practices and education.